 Information can be found on the journal's Submission for Peer Review page.

 Individual readers of this publication, and nonprofit libraries acting for them, are permitted to make fair use of the material, such as to copy an article for use in teaching or research.
 Permission is granted to quote brief passages from this publication in reviews, provided the customary acknowledgment of the source is given.

-Excluded from these provisions is material for which the author holds copyright.
-In such cases, requests for permission to reuse or reprint material should be addressed directly to the author(s).
-Copyright ownership is indicated in the notice in the lower right-hand corner of the first page of each article.
+In cases in which the author has selected a CC BY-NC or -ND license, relevant requests for permission to reuse or reprint material should be addressed directly to the author(s).
+Copyright ownership and licensing is indicated in the notice at the bottom of the first page of the PDF of each article.

 Accepted articles are posted individually after proof has been returned from the authors.
 Communications of the AMS is accessible from the Communications of the AMS landing page.

 This journal is indexed in Mathematical Reviews®, Zentralblatt MATH, and is archived in Portico and in CLOCKSS.

 Any inquiries concerning a paper that has been accepted for publication that cannot be answered via the manuscript tracking system should be sent by email or by postal mail to the Electronic PrePress Department, American Mathematical Society, 201 Charles Street, Providence, RI 02904-2213 USA.